rhagelstrom/BetterCombatEffects/README.md

   * ELUSIVE - No attack roll has advantage against this Actor
   * UNFLANKABLE - Attack rolls do not gain flanking bonuses agaist this Actor - Requires Flanking and Range extension
   * Additional conditional operators (see conditional operators section)
+  * ATKHA,ATKHD,ATKHR, - Activate,Deactivate,Remove effect when the attack is successful
+  * ATKMA,ATKMD,ATKMR, - Activate,Deactivate,Remove effect when the attack is unsuccessful
+  * ATKHADD - Add custom effect when the attack is successful
+  * ATKMADD - Add custom effect when the attack is unsuccessful
+  * ATKFADD - Add custom effect when the attack is fumble (critical miss)